Coupé de ville

-Coupé de ville (Note: Also known as town car, or sedanca de ville.) is a car body style produced from 1908 to 1939.
-It has an external or open-topped driver's position, as well as an enclosed compartment for passengers.
+Coupé de ville—also known as town car or sedanca de ville—is a car body style produced from 1908 to 1939 with an external or open-topped driver's position and an enclosed compartment for passengers.
 Although the different terms may have once had specific meanings for certain car manufacturers or countries, the terms are often used interchangeably.

 Some coupés de ville have the passengers separated from the driver in a fully enclosed compartment while others have a canopy for the passengers and no partition between the driver and the passengers (passengers enter the compartment via driver's area).